-The 2013 workshop concluded that an additional Peer Review workshop should be undertaken in 2015 and would provide added value in understanding of the extend and the nature of measures to be implemented and a valuable opportunity for exchange of information among participants.
+In 2015 a second Peer Review workshop was held which provided added value in understanding of the extent and the nature of measures to be implemented and was a valuable opportunity for exchange of information among participants.
+It was based on the 1st update of the NAcPs provided end of 2014.

-Purpose and Scope of this updated and 2nd National Action Plan
+Purpose and Scope of this second update of the National Action Plan